htcondor/htcondor/docs/admin-manual/configuration-templates.rst

        with the ``Limit_Job_Runtimes`` policy, order the specification by placing this ``Always_Run_Jobs`` policy first.

+.. _OnlyRegisteredCheckpointDestinations:

+    -  ``OnlyRegisteredCheckpointDestinations``

+       Jobs which specify a checkpoint destination must specify a checkpoint destination that the AP knows how to clean up (that has a matching entry in :macro:`CHECKPOINT_DESTINATION_MAPFILE`).

     -  ``UWCS_Desktop``

        This was the default policy before HTCondor version 8.1.6.
 It is